Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary

 Evaluating the content quality of a summary is a fundamental task of text summarization.
 As such, it has received the attention of researchers for the past two decades \citep[][\emph{i.a.}]{Lin2004,Nenkova2004,Hovy2006,Louis2013,Zhao2019}.
 The most popular approaches are reference-based metrics, which treat a human-written reference summary as the gold standard and score a candidate summary based on how similar its content is to the reference.

-Recently, there has been growing interest in representing semantic information in the form of question-answer (QA) pairs for evaluating different aspects of summaries \citep{Eyal2019,Scialom2019,Wang2020,Durmus2020}.
-In particular, \citet{Eyal2019} represent the information in a reference using a set of fill-in-the-blank QA pairs, which are generated by removing mentions of named entities from the summary.
-They estimate the content quality of a candidate summary by calculating the portion of questions answered correctly by a QA model using the summary as its context.

-While \citet{Eyal2019} report promising initial results, their experiments are limited to evaluating their metric on a small number of examples, which leaves many unanswered questions about the utility of QA in evaluating the content quality of summaries.
-This is in part because their method is inherently limited in its applicability due to its reliance on summaries having a sufficient number of named entities.

-In this work, we perform an extensive analysis of a QA-based metric for evaluating the content quality of summaries, including calculating its performance with current state-of-the-art models, identifying performance bottlenecks, as well as estimating its potential upper-bound performance.

-First, we propose a QA-based metric, called QAEval, which generates wh-questions that target noun phrases in reference summaries, thereby alleviating the restriction to named entity dense summaries (\S\ref{sec:pipeline}).
+It is desirable to have reference-based evaluation metrics that calculate this similarity score based on how much information the two summaries have in common.
+The vast majority of previous automatic evaluation metrics compare two summaries based on matching their tokens, either through some lexical \citep{Lin2004,Hovy2006,Tratz2008} or embedding-based similarity \citep{Zhang2019,Zhao2019}.
+Although they capture a valuable quality signal, these methods match tokens which do not express the same information and instead end up comparing the similarity of two summaries based on the topics they discuss \citep{Deutsch2020c}.

+In this work, we propose a metric to evaluate the content quality of a summary using question-answering (QA).
+Metrics within a QA evaluation framework represent the information of a reference summary using QA pairs, then estimate how much of this information is contained in a candidate summary by calculating the proportion of questions it can answer.
+Because the questions can only be answered if the candidate summary contains the corresponding information, QA-based metrics directly measure the information overlap, providing a summary quality signal that is not effectively captured by text overlap based metrics.

+We build upon previous work in this direction \citep{Eyal2019} and propose and analyze a more general QA-based metric, which we call QA\-Eval (\S\ref{sec:pipeline}).